rajesha2016/AutomationTask/README.md

 # Framework Understanding:

 I have used Singleton Design Pattern of Java to have one session of WebDriver.
-The implemented class is WebDriverSingleton.java inside leverton.automation.framework package.
+The implemented class is WebDriverSingleton.java inside "leverton.automation.framework package".

 Page Object Model to store all webelements of Login page InvalidUILoginPage.java and action inside test class InvalidUILoginTest.java for UI test.

 I am using TestNG framework to write my test for both UI & API.
 TestInitialization.java class initialize the test for TestNG @BeforeTest pass the AUT URL and @AfterTest close all session of browser.
 Utilities.java class has all necessary methods that are needed for both UI & API test.

-TestNG has @DataProvider annotation which is used for Parameterizing the tests, TestDataProviderClass.java is the Test data class for both UI & API tests
+TestDataProviderClass.java is the Test data class for both UI & API tests.
+TestNG @DataProvider annotation used for Parameterizing the tests.

-config.properties file holds the URL of both UI & API
+config.properties file holds the URL of both UI & API.

 # Test Execution: